AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/06/page01.md

 ### Task 4: Train the Model

+In this task, you will configure and train a machine learning model using the Linear Regression algorithm.
+You’ll connect it to your training dataset, specify the target variable (PTS), and prepare it for evaluation using scoring and performance metrics.

 1. Switch to the **Component** tab in the left panel **(1)** and search for **Linear Regression (2).** Drag that component onto the canvas **(3)**.